Seldom: An Anonymity Network with Selective Deanonymization: Deanonymization Process

 \textbf{Peeks into Real-time Data.} While disclosure to the public is delayed, interactions with the ledger must happen in real time.
-Especially exit relays must be able read the ledger when they are authorized to do so, \ie to verify the approval of a deanonymization request.
+Especially exit relays must be able to read the ledger when they are authorized to do so, \ie to verify the approval of a deanonymization request.
 Yet, no additional information should leak about the ledger's current state to unauthorized entities.
 To enable such fine-grained interactions, the operators of translucent ledgers can generate verifiable claims of the current state of parts of the ledger.
 We build our translucent ledger based on the Ethereum blockchain, such that we can use Merkle proofs as proposed in EIP1186~\cite{2018_jentzsch_eip1186} to reveal the current state of each smart contract variable individually by linking it to the public header.
-These Merkle proofs links the revealed data to the already distributed and immutable block headers known to the public.
+These Merkle proofs link the revealed data to the already distributed and immutable block headers known to the public.
 Thus, authorized outsiders are enabled to peek into specific parts of the ledger's state.

 \textbf{Real-Time Statistics.} Delaying information disclosure for a significant time can make a process appear opaque, making users more skeptical of its trustworthiness.
 To counteract this possibility, translucent ledgers can distribute real-time statistics about what is being stored and processed on the ledger.
-To this end, we borrow from the Bloom filters in Ethereum~\cite{2014_wood_ethereum} that let clients quickly search for past events.
+To this end, we use the Bloom filters in Ethereum~\cite{2014_wood_ethereum} that usually are used to let clients quickly search for past events.
 Events are introduced by smart contract programmers and are triggered when certain conditions are met during code execution.
-Upon being fired, these event writes logs to the ledger.
+Upon being fired, these events write logs to the ledger.
 Additionally, the specific event that was triggered and its arguments are inserted into the Bloom filter of the current block header.
 Thus, by strategically specifying these events, a smart contract developer can control what real-time statistics are leaked into the block header.

-The notion of translucent ledgers thus offers a strong building block for the management of exceptional access that is neither opaque nor completely transparent to the public to not interfere with ongoing criminal investigations.
+Translucent ledgers are thus a strong building block for the management of exceptional access that is neither opaque nor completely transparent to the public.